dennermiranda/fitsapp_test/README.md

 # README

-Simple application made in Rails 5.0.1 for FitsApp application process.
+Simple application made in Rails 5.0.1 for FitsApp's application process.